Small cancellation rings are non-amenable: Introduction

 Now it seems quite important to study further properties of small cancellation rings.
 M.\,Gromov conjectured that small cancellation algebras are non-amenable (M.\,Gromov, private correspondence), see~\cite{B},~\cite{El},~\cite{Gr}, for the definition of amenable associative algebras.
 In this paper we prove this conjecture.
 The main result is stated in Theorem~\ref{sc_rings_non_amenable} and claims that under some natural conditions small cancellation rings are non-amenable.

 One can easily check that the free algebra with at least two free generators is non-amenable using the Folner criterion as stated by Bartholdi,~\cite{B}.
 For groups it is known that if a given group contains the free group $\Fr_2$, then this group is non-amenable.
-It is known that small cancellation groups satisfying condition $C(4)$ together with $T(4)$, as well as satisfying condition $C(7)$ (classic or graphical) contain $\Fr_2$ (see~\cite{Col},~\cite{El-M},~\cite{Gru}).
+It is known that small cancellation groups satisfying condition $C(4)$ together with $T(4)$, as well as satisfying condition $C(7)$ (classic or graphical) contain $\Fr_2$ (see~\cite{El-M},~\cite{Col},~\cite{Gru}).
 So these groups are non-amenable.
-For associative algebras analogous property does not hold.
+For associative algebras a similar property does not hold.
 Indeed, it is well known that solvable groups are amenable.
 There exist solvable groups that contain the free semigroup with two free generators $\langle x, y\rangle$ (see~\cite{Bel}).
 Let $G$ be such group.
-By the result of L.\,Bartholdi,~\cite{B}, group algebra $kG$ is amenable and by construction it contains free associative algebra $k\langle x, y\rangle$.
-In this paper we prove that under some additional conditions small cancellation rings contain free associative algebra with two free generators, see Theorem~\ref{free_subelgebra_exists}.
+By the result of L.\,Bartholdi,~\cite{B}, the group algebra $kG$ is amenable and by construction it contains free associative algebra $k\langle x, y\rangle$.
+Along with non-amenability, we prove in the paper that under some additional conditions small cancellation rings contain free associative algebra with two free generators, see Theorem~\ref{free_subelgebra_exists}.

+Let us notice that amenability of monomial algebras was studied in~\cite{BellBeeri}, in particular it is proved there that non-amenable monomial algebras must contain noncommutative free subalgebras.

+It is well known that infinite not virtually cyclic hyperbolic groups contain $\Fr_2$, and hence are non-amenable.
+We consider small cancellation rings as a step towards (not yet defined) hyperbolic rings, so their non-amenability confirms this direction.

+We want to notice that the construction of small cancellation rings is quite technical, so we do not present it in all the details in this paper.
+Here we state only main facts about small cancellation rings and for the details we constantly refer to paper~\cite{AKPR2}.

 \textbf{Acknowledgements.} The author thanks M.\,Gromov whose question about non-amenability of small cancellation rings gave raise to this research.
-The author is grateful to E.\,Plotkin and E.\,Rips for reading the proof.
+The author is grateful to E.\,Plotkin and E.\,Rips for reading the manuscript.

-This research is supported by an ISF fellowship.
+This research is supported by the ISF fellowship.